 Most Snake Bites Happen Out of Self Defense

 Most snakes will not bite out of hunger or out-right aggression.
 Snakes will attack and bite usually out of fear of being attacked by a human or other large animal.
 This is why most people are bitten when walking through the brush and run into a snake minding its own business.
-That is the purpose of snake-proof pants, to protect you while traversing brush or boulders with potentially snakes hidden inside or underneath.
+That is the purpose of snake-proof pants and snake-proof materials, to protect you while traversing brush or boulders with potentially snakes hidden inside or underneath.

 There is more than one type of fang.
 Some types of fangs are hollow, whereas others are solid and act more like normal teeth.
 Hollow fangs are specially designed to deliver concentrated venom to prey.
 Some fangs can fold and stay hidden only to appear during an attack.
-For instance, rattlesnake’s fangs can grow up to 6 inches in length and are long enough to penetrate deep into the flesh.
+For instance, an eastern diamondback rattlesnake’s fangs can grow up to 1 inch in length and are long enough to penetrate deep into the flesh.
 Venom is shot through the fangs quickly and with force leading to blood and tissue damage.

-When purchasing or making snake proof pants, it is important for them to be able to withstand a fang or teeth puncture of such magnitude.
-This is very important for people living and traversing through territory in the western United States.
-Make sure to research each material you choose to wear to find out exactly how capable it is of withstanding snakebites.
+When purchasing or making snake proof pants, it is important for them to be able to withstand a deep fang or teeth puncture.
+Make sure to research each material you choose to find out exactly how capable it is of withstanding snakebites.